 Husband, father, retired Houston ship pilot.
 Started posting photos on Flickr with my first little Olympus 4mp camera and it seems there was a niche that people were interested in that few were covering.
-After being asked to donate a couple of prints to the Seaman's Center for their annual fundraiser and having them sell for much more than I thought they would bring I thought I might buy a better camera.
+After being asked to donate a couple of prints to the Seaman's Center for their annual fundraiser and having them sell for much more than I thought they would bring I thought I should buy a better camera.
 If people were going to buy my photos they should get a better value (a better camera won't make one a better photographer, but it will make one's photos better).

 At first I posted mostly maritime photos of ships and the Houston Ship Channel - marine and nautical photography.
 Now I still work with those photos - the tools get better and I am still learning - but I also post photos of the rest of the world.

 I have had some encouragement.
 The Houston Ship Channel is nearly invisible to casual observation from ground level by ordinary citizens.
 My initial goal was to bring the ship channel into the cultural awareness of the city.
 Many Americans and even Houstonians are unaware that this is the busiest port in the US in terms of number of ships visiting.
 Even those who are dimly aware of the channel tend to think it must be an industrial eyesore.
 The reality is that a great port is a grand, colorful, magnificent spectacle.
 Photos of this show have allowed me to participate in a number of exhibitions in Houston and populated many offices and schools around the city with ship channel photos.
 There has been a special opera and a symphony dedicated to the 100th anniversary of the opening of the modern channel in which my photos played small parts.
 We (my photos and I) even participated in a project by the University of Houston that won Palm d'Or at the Venice Biennial one year.
 We are part of a Smithsonian project to document the ship channel as well.